dustinpfister/blog_posts/_posts/lodash_remove.md

 ## 3 - Vanilla js

 In this section I will be going over vanilla js solutions for removing elements from an array.
+There are many array prototype methods that are of interest when it comes to removing one or more elements from an array, as well as ways of making my own custom remove methods for projects if needed.
+So in this section we will be kicking lodash to the curb and working with what there is to work with in modren, and even not so modern native jjavaScript specs.

 ### 3.1 - Using Array.splice to remove a element